This story was originally published and last updated .

 One of the most beautiful audio players out there happens to be on F-Droid, so I can wholeheartedly recommend checking out Phonograph (F-Droid, APK Mirror) as an alternative to whatever pre-installed music app you previously had on your phone.
 If you're a Spotify subscriber, I'm sorry to inform you that the streaming service is not available outside of the Play Store on Android.
 You'll have to switch to an alternative like Deezer or Tidal.

 There isn't any replacement for the vast network of content creators that is YouTube, but other streaming services work with little to no issues.
-Netflix (APK Mirror) instantly runs smoothly on my build, though to get Amazon Prime Video, you'll have to download the Amazon Appstore first.
-You can safely uninstall it once you've got the streaming service.
+Netflix (APK Mirror) runs on my build just fine, though to get Amazon Prime Video, you'll have to download the Amazon Appstore first.
+You can safely uninstall it once you've got the streaming service (but keep in mind that you won't receive any updates when you do that).

-Choosing a password manager for this build was an easy feat for me since I already rely on an open-source solution: Bitwarden.
-Its F-Droid variant comes without Google's push service and is completely open source, but you can also get the regular version from APK Mirror.
-If you've relied on Chrome for password syncing, I can only recommend you to switch to another solution — otherwise, bad actors have access to all of your logins if your Google account gets hacked.
+Choosing a password manager for this build is simple if you already rely on an free and open-source solution like Bitwarden or KeePass, and switching to either is relatively trivial.
+Bitwarden's F-Droid variant comes without Google's push service and is completely open source, but you can also get the regular version from APK Mirror.

 During this test, I realized how fond I've grown of Gboard.
 The pre-installed AOSP keyboard is pretty similar to it, but it lacks some more advanced features like voice dictation and swipe to delete.
 I still found it okay to use, and there's always SwiftKey, Fleksy, or — if you're feeling particularly adventurous — Typewise.

 During my experiment, I didn't run into any real deal-breaking issues.
-Sure, not accessing Google apps hasn't made my job easier, and a non-functional Spotify could be more than an annoyance for many, but I was surprised by how well Slack, Twitter, Telegram, Citymapper, Firefox, and others worked without regular Google Play Services.
+Sure, not being able to access Google apps hasn't made my job easier, and the fact that Spotify isn't available could be more than an annoyance for many, but I was surprised how well Slack, Twitter, Telegram, Citymapper, Firefox, and others worked without regular Google Play Services.

-The apps that come with a fresh install of Lineage OS microG.
+The apps that come with a fresh install of Lineage OS with microG.

-I don't think I could've gone fully open source, though — I rely on Slack for work, and judging from my detours with open-source navigation apps, I'll be much happier with Citymapper.
+I don't think I could've gone fully open source, though — I rely on Slack for work, and while I can live without Google Maps, I'm much happier with Citymapper than any of the open-source alternatives.
 It's still refreshing to see that you can diversify who provides your software.

-In 2020, it remains hard to go Google-free on Android, but those who are truly obsessed with staying away from the search company can get more than basic functionality out of their devices.
-In the course of this experiment, I've realized that I wouldn't even want to lose access to many Google services.
-I found myself missing basic things like convenient contact sync and more advanced features such as device backups and products like YouTube, Google Maps, and more.
+It remains hard to go Google-free on Android in 2021, but if you're truly obsessed with staying away from the search company you can get more than basic functionality out of your device, especially thanks to companies like the e Foundation and yes, Huawei's forced switch to a Google-free Android version.
+However, I personally realized that I wouldn't even want to lose access to many Google services during this experiment.
+I found myself missing basic things like convenient contact syncing and more advanced features such as device backups and products like YouTube, Google Maps, and more.
+You have to be aware of these trade-offs, and decide for yourself if you can live with them.

-My colleague Corbin takes a closer look at numerous open-source alternatives to Google apps on Android, so if you'd like to find more FOSS apps, head here.
+We took a closer look at numerous other open-source alternatives to Google apps on Android, so if you'd like to find more FOSS apps, head here.
 If you're looking for an easier way to remove Google from your life, consider an iPhone, but keep in mind that you'll just trade one big tech company for another.